 I don't live in the UK.
 Can we still work together?

 Yes.
-Notes for both our developmental edits and our editorial consultancy are provided as word documents, and as tracked changes embedded in your text, so the work can be done wherever you're based.
+All our editorial notes are provided as word documents, and as tracked changes embedded in your text, so the work can be done wherever you're based.